 Nuclear power plants are always situated near a body of water—a river, lake, estuary or ocean—because they require a plentiful, reliable source of water for cooling purposes.
 In the absence of cooling water, a nuclear reactor will overheat, leading to core damage, containment failure, and release of harmful radiation into the environment.

-However, water can quickly turn from friend to foe when a flood occurs.
+However, water can quickly turn dangerous when floods occur.
 Flooding can damage equipment or knock out the plant's electrical systems, disabling its cooling mechanisms.
 This is what happened at the Fukushima Dai-ichi plant in Japan as a result of the March 2011 tsunami, causing severe damage to several of the plant's reactors.